 Why did we put this up?
 Aren’t we an inventory management software?
 Well, yes.
 But Primaseller isn’t just a plain spreadsheet.
 It’s about live tracking inventory based on orders from all channels and updating all channels with the available inventory.
 It also supports this across multiple locations.
 Feel free to check out more about us here.

-But till then, if your business is at a very early stage, this file will work just fine to help you get started.
+But until then, if your business is at a very early stage, this file will work just fine to help you get started.

 How to manage Inventory using Excel?